-- □ HOW MUCH will it cost?
-Costs will vary greatly depending on the size of the assessment (i.e., number of students tested), administration mode (e.g., group administration vs individual administration), local costs of services (e.g., printing), and personnel (e.g., test administrators).
-It is important to estimate total costs and secure sufficient and stable funding (e.g., from government or donors). - Department of Education, a semi-autonomous government agency, or a university with a specialist assessment group.
+- HOW MUCH will it cost?
+A national learning assessment may cost between USD\$200,000 and USD\$1,000,000 depending on several factors, e.g. target population (in-school versus out-of-school children and youths), number of students tested, administration mode (e.g. group versus individual administration), local costs of services (e.g. printing) and personnel (e.g. test administrators).
+It is important to estimate total costs and secure sufficient and stable funding (e.g. from government and donors). - WHO will implement the assessment?
+This could be the Ministry or Department of Education, a semi-autonomous government agency or a university with a specialist assessment group.
 It is important to specify what personnel and facilities from the unit will be available for the assessment.
-The unit should be accountable to a clearly recognizable body (e.g., government department). - WHO will be in charge of making these key decisions?
-It is recommended that a steering committee make key decisions about what should be assessed, by whom, of whom, and how frequently.
-The committee can be hosted by the national education system, and made up of representatives of key stakeholders (e.g., policy makers, educators, parents, assessment specialists).
-Involvement of stakeholders outside of the national education system can help secure national commitment, through their broader understanding of education and assessment issues.
+The unit should be accountable to a clearly recognisable body (e.g. government department). - WHO will be in charge of making these key decisions?
+It is recommended that a steering committee make key decisions about what should be assessed, by whom, of whom and how frequently.
+The committee can be hosted by the national education system and made up of representatives of key stakeholders (e.g. policymakers, educators, parents and assessment specialists).
+Involvement of stakeholders outside of the national education system can help secure national commitment through their broader understanding of education and assessment issues.
 The Steering Committee should be advised by technical experts.

-Each country will answer these questions according to its broader education goals, the local context, and the resources available.
+Each country will answer these questions according to its broader education goals, the local context and the resources available.
 The decisions made as a result of these questions should be documented in an assessment framework that should be publicly available.
-An assessment framework specifies the key features of the national learning assessment, guides the assessment design and implementation, serves to inform stakeholders (e.g., policy makers, educators, parents), and outlines the assessment approach to be taken by the country.
+An assessment framework specifies the key features of the national learning assessment, guides the assessment design and implementation, serves to inform stakeholders (e.g. policymakers, educators, parents) and outlines the assessment approach to be taken by the country.

-3. How to measure learning?
+How to measure learning?

-Countries usually implement learning assessments with the purpose to monitor to what extent students are reaching key learning objectives and to support learning for all.
+Countries usually implement learning assessments to monitor to what extent students are reaching key learning objectives and to support learning for all.
 Key learning objectives are usually stated in the national curriculum.

 Assessment tests must be aligned with the curriculum so that their results can be interpreted as students reaching (or not reaching) curricular objectives.
-In other words, the competencies, contents, and skills measured by the tests must be consistent with the learning expectations stated in the curriculum.
+In other words, the competencies, contents and skills measured by the tests must be consistent with the learning expectations stated in the curriculum.